SpaceX fires engines on big new rocket in launch pad test

 Two of the three Heavy boosters have launched before.
 All three boosters will attempt to fly back and land, routine nowadays for SpaceX, which is recycling its rockets to lower future launch costs.

-SpaceX had hoped to fire the test engines last month.
+SpaceX had hoped to fire the engines last month.
 But the preparations took longer than planned, and the three-day federal government shutdown contributed to the delay.

 The California-based company is leasing Launch Complex 39A from NASA.